mohamed-afk420/Pi-In-The-Sky/README.md

 Launches went well, parachute deployed after changing the way it deployed. flew rather high, 40 feet before parachute deployed but I believe we can improve that.
 ## 2/10/23-2/16/23
 Have the parachute launching properly and have the 3d printed wings working.
+## 2/22/23/-3/1/23
+Hvae the 3D printed wings ready and have a new parachute.